awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ml-tutorial-image-classification.md

 ## Prerequisites<a name="ml-tutorial-prereqs"></a>

 To complete this tutorial, you need the following:
-+ A Greengrass core device\.
++ A Linux Greengrass core device\.
 If you don't have one, see [Getting started with AWS IoT Greengrass V2](getting-started.md)\.
 + If you are using an Armv7l device such as Raspberry Pi, dependencies for OpenCV Python installed on the device\.
 Run the following command to install the dependencies:

   ```